 AB Initio / GCSE

-These courses are prepared specially for middle and high schools students.
+These Arabic ab initio courses are prepared specially for middle and high school students.

-It is composed of 3 levels.
-They start with introducing the alphabet, then focuses on daily life situations that young people face at school.
-They will learn how to communicate in Arabic with their peers on basic daily life conversation and express themselves on topics relates to social issues related to the world around them.
+It is a structured language ab initio program composed of 3 levels.
+They start with introducing the alphabet, then focus on daily life situations that young people face at school.
+Students will learn how to communicate in Arabic with their peers in basic everyday conversations and express themselves on topics related to social issues in the world around them.

 Course Outline for Arabic 1